This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have questions or concerns about your child's condition or care.

 - Your child will need insulin each day.
 Insulin can be injected or given through an insulin pump.
-Ask your child's healthcare provider which method is best for your child.
+Ask your child's care team provider which method is best for your child.
 You and your child will be trained in the best method for him or her.
 Give your child insulin as directed.
 Too much insulin may cause his or her blood sugar level to go too low.
 You will also be taught how to adjust each insulin dose he or she takes with meals.
 Always check his or her blood sugar level before the meal.
 The dose will be based on his or her blood sugar level, carbohydrates in the meal, and activity after the meal.

 - Give your child's medicine as directed.
 Contact your child's healthcare provider if you think the medicine is not working as expected.
 Tell him or her if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.